Zachary-Bohem-Projects/PythonJupyterLearning/README.md

-## This repository is documentation of multiple projects where I learn Python and Jupyter and some ways of using mark down to help document.
+## This repository is documentation of multiple projects where I learn Python and Jupyter and some ways of using mark down to help document files.

 ### As I learn the languages I will putting the code snippets inside of Jupyter files to display.